When Will the Baby Formula Shortage End?

-This week the government stepped up efforts to tackle the ongoing infant formula shortage: The Senate on Thursday approved the Access to Baby Formula Act by unanimous consent, which ensures low-income families can buy more types of formula.
+The US continues to grapple with a nationwide infant formula shortage, and this week, government officials ramped up efforts to tackle the crisis.
+The Senate on Thursday approved the Access to Baby Formula Act by unanimous consent, which ensures low-income families can buy more types of formula.
 The bill, which previously cleared the House of Representatives, was signed by President Joe Biden on Friday.

 And on Wednesday, Biden invoked the Defense Production Act to force suppliers to prioritize the production of infant formula.
 He also authorized the Pentagon to use commercial flights to import supplies from abroad.